 James & Roberta Woodress Endowed Fund International Travel and Research Award, Spring 2023

 MFA, San Francisco State University, Creative Writing

 BA, Duke University, English

-Please see the Art and Abortion CFP.
+Please see the Literature and Abortion CFP.

-In partnership with Johns Hopkins University’s The Hopkins Review, Jennifer Stager and I are putting together a folio on the relationships and tensions between the singular and the collective as explored in poetry, visual art, scholarship, and theory, among other genres, Locating a Collective Lyric I, to be published in November 2023.
+In partnership with Johns Hopkins University’s The Hopkins Review, Dr. Jennifer Stager and I are putting together a folio on the relationships and tensions between the singular and the collective as explored in poetry, visual art, scholarship, and theory, among other genres, Locating a Collective Lyric I, to be published in November 2023.